Frequently Asked Questions

 Summary and diagnoses: a summary of each section will be toward the end of the report with the main findings.
 Any diagnoses from the DSM-V will be listed here.

 Recommendations: Based on the assessment results and testing scores, detailed recommendations will be made.
-These are often one-to-three pages in length and are broken down into recommendations for home and recommendations for school.
-We strive to provide tangible and concrete suggestions that can be implemented to help your student in the identified areas of concern and that focus on the student's strengths.
+These are broken down into recommendations for home and recommendations for school.
+I strive to provide tangible and concrete suggestions that can be implemented to help your student in the identified areas of concern and that focus on the student's strengths.

-We focus on writing reports that are meaningful and useful, that help you truly understand your child better and how they learn best.
-We make sure to specifically answer the referral questions and help parents know exactly what they can do to help their child.
+I focus on writing reports that are meaningful and useful, that help you truly understand your child better and how they learn best.
+I make sure to specifically answer the referral questions and help parents know exactly what they can do to help their child.